rrenomeron/apache-ubuntu/README.md

-# Simple Ubuntu-based Apache Container
+# Simple Ubuntu-based Apache Docker Image

 This is a very simple Apache container running on Ubuntu I used as a base image, since I was more comfortable building an Apache server based on what Ubuntu